youlgrave-ypres/youlgrave-ypres.github.io/_symbolism/70-can-you-find.md

 17. A plan of the battle lines of the Western Front and the locations of many of the cemeteries for the soldiers killed in battle there.

 18. Derbyshire Limestone, Fluorspar, Galena and Gritstone.
-Also, Blue John, a form of fluorspar often used for jewellry
+Also, Blue John, a form of fluorspar often used for jewellery.